dnut/associations/README.md

 # Associations
-Associations is a Python 3 module used to identify and analyze associations in any data set.
-It was originally created to aid in solving a specific set of problems.
-I have not included that original implementation code to respect the employer's wishes.
+Associations is a Python 3 library used to identify high-dimensional statistical relationships in any data set.
+This library is useful as a first-pass data analysis tool to understand:

-As you examine this module, you will see there are some aspects of it that could be made more encapsulated, efficient, concise, or generalized.
-Once I start working on a reference implementation, I will begin to resolve these issues.
-I urge you to make pull requests if you see anything that could be improved.
+- A high-level overview of every potentional relationship in a data set.
+- Arbitrary dimensionality, identifying the relationships between every combination of elements.

+This library assigns a relative "association" score for every n*m dimensional relationship of elements in the data set, and optionally outputs some graphs to illustrate those scores.
+You may use other libraries to apply more advanced or formalized statistical models to understand the finer details of those relationships.

+This library has not had any changes since 2017, so it is due for an upgrade.
+Please open any issues or pull requests to make improvements.
+In the future, I may make significant breaking changes or fully replace much of the library functionality.

 ## Installation
 The latest release can be found [here](https://github.com/dnut/associations/releases/latest).
 For a direct download of the development version (latest revision, not latest release), click [here](https://github.com/dnut/associations/archive/master.zip).